RudolfJagdhuber/WordleAPI/README.md

 docker pull jagdhuber/wordle-api:latest
 ```

-To run the docker image and connect to a mysql database, you need to supply at
+To run the docker image you need to have a mysql database running and supply at
-least the following environment variables
+least the following environment variables to connect to it.
 * `DB_HOST`
 * `DB_DATABASE`
 * `DB_USER`
 * `DB_PASSWORD`

-Optionally, you can also specify the following environment variables
+Optionally, you can also specify the following environment variables to
+customize the API.
 * `API_HOST`
 * `API_PORT`
 * `API_TOKEN`